chonton/podman-maven-plugin/README.md

 Build images using [podman](https://docs.podman.io/en/latest/markdown/podman-build.1.html) with this plugin's [containerfile](#containerfile-goal) and [build](#build-goal) goals.

-During the **integration-test** phase, deploy your containers using this plugin's [container-run](#container-run-goal) goal.
+During the **pre-integration-test** phase, deploy your containers using this plugin's [container-run](#container-run-goal) goal.
 Use [failsafe](https://maven.apache.org/surefire/maven-failsafe-plugin/) to run integration tests.
-During the **post-test** phase, undeploy your containers using this plugin's [container-rm](#container-rm-goal) goal.
+During the **post-integration-test** phase, undeploy your containers using this plugin's [container-rm](#container-rm-goal) goal.

 ## Remote Podman